 Overeating and hunger are polar states, both of which are a manifestation of emotional breakdown and disturbed harmony.
-Restoring harmony can be achieved through a variety of practices.
+The return of harmony can be achieved through various practices.
 In addition to a proper healthy menu, yoga is a way of daily physical activity.

-Instructors recommend overweight to perform the “Moon Greeting” and “Camel” poses .
+Instructors recommend overweight people to perform the “Moon Greeting” and “Camel” poses.
 They are suitable for dealing with digestive problems, but also for overcoming stress.

 Metabolism is also improved with procedures for warming the body with herbal decoctions.
 The richness of spices and their skillful combination in Indian cuisine is very suitable for switching to a healthy diet.

 9. What are the benefits of detoxification?